aquasecurity/trivy-checks/avd_docs/azure/appservice/AVD-AZU-0069/Terraform.md

-Upgrade to the latest supported PHP version in the App Service configuration settings.
+Update to a supported PHP version (8.1 or higher).
+Consider migrating from azurerm_app_service to azurerm_linux_web_app for access to modern PHP versions.

 ```hcl
 resource "azurerm_app_service" "good_example" {